itafroma/snaglogger/CONTRIBUTING.md

 ### Review

 Once you've created your pull request, one of the project maintainers will review your code.
 It may take some time before someone is able to take a look at it.

+### Release

-Once you've addressed any concerns or requested changes from the maintainers, your change will be merged.
+Once you've addressed any concerns or requested changes from the maintainers during review, your change will be scheduled to be merged.
+Snaglogger uses [semantic versioning](https://semver.org) which requires version bumps when certain conditions are met.
+If your change is a breaking change, it may not be merged right away to allow non-breaking changes to be merged and released before incrementing the major version number.

 ## Contributor Covenant Code of Conduct